Doctor of Physical Therapy (CUAA)

 • A personal statement that speaks to your desire to pursue your education in physical therapy as well as your personal story so we can learn more about you beyond your academic and test score achievements

-• Documentation of completion of 20 hours of Physical Therapy observation and 20 hours of service work with an underserved/underrepresented population (the identified hours must be completed at time of application)**
+• Documentation of 20 hours of service work with an underserved/underrepresented population (the identified hours must be completed at time of application)**

 • Completion of all program specific application questions and requested materials.